fastStats-org/backend/README.md

 2. **Start the Services**:

-    - Use the provided `docker-compose.yml` file to spin up the necessary containers (backend and MongoDB).
+    - Use the provided `docker-compose.yml` file to spin up the necessary containers (backend with SQLite).
     - Run the following command in the directory where the `docker-compose.yml` file is located:

    ```bash